The Components of a Web Development Team

 Iterative Delivery

 Rather than work in isolation towards a big reveal, Agile teams favour building software in increments with regular feedback loops.
-Delivering working functionality early, even in primitive form, prevents deviations from core requirements.
+Delivering working functionality early, even in a primitive form, prevents deviations from core requirements.

 Short cycles also accommodate changing needs, allowing products to evolve iteratively versus following rigid plans.
 Such fluidity demands planning buffers but yields better results.